Djaytan/bukkit-slf4j/README.md

 }
 ```

-You can find a concrete Bukkit plugin using this
+You can find a concrete example of Bukkit plugin using this
 extension [here](https://github.com/Djaytan/mc-jobs-reborn-patch-place-break).

 ## Contributing